PA Program Tuition

 Textbooks & Miscellaneous Resources:

-Each student will be required to purchase textbooks for the Program if they are not offered through our online medical resource that will be available for each student throughout the duration of the Program.
-Most of these resources will need to be purchased at the onset of the program and used throughout the duration of the program.
+The estimation above includes textbooks and resources not available through our online electronic medical resources.
+Each student will be required to purchase textbooks for the Program if they are not offered through the above mentioned resources.
+Most of these resources will need to be purchased at the onset of the program and will be used throughout the duration of the program.
+Students can choose to purchase a hard copy of any textbook utilized in our online resources as well but should note the cost of these is not included in the above estimate.

 Each student will be required to maintain a functional laptop computer through the duration of the Program.
 This will need to be purchased at the onset of the program and used throughout the duration of the program.